The country plans to establish 7,700 new fish farms across the country.

 MAT-KULING signed a contract with NAQUA to deliver a next-generation barramundi hatchery.

-Lumic and Greenfox Marine are developing a machine that analyses the fish both externally and internally, while simultaneously vaccinating and sorting the fish.
+Lumic and Greenfox Marine are developing a machine that analyzes the fish both externally and internally, while simultaneously vaccinating and sorting the fish.

 The project will apply imaging technology and machine learning to support more accurate selection in breeding without compromising fish welfare.